johnjohncom/webinar-2021sep-codeql2/README.md

 # GitHub Learning Journey: Easy vulnerability hunting with CodeQL

+Attending the "Advanced vulnerability hunting with CodeQL session"?
+Follow [this link](README-advanced.md) for the instructions.

 This workshop covers the basics of writing a CodeQL query to find real vulnerabilities in source code.

 - Topic: Finding unsafe calls to the jQuery `$` function